sejungkwak/connect-4/README.md

   - The first character of the disc colour is inside all placed discs for the colour blind users.
   - The game board is being adjusted to the screen size.
   - The user can play the game with arrow keys to allow the user to control depending on their preference.
   - If the user hasn't started a game and opens this page, the message displays instead of the game board to let the user know how to start a game.
+The user can easily navigate to the __New Game__ page by clicking the button.

     ![Play page without a game](documentation/features/play-nogame.png)